 How can I find the right trials for me?

 A key goal of The Duchenne Registry is to assist in developing and recruiting for new clinical trials and research studies for Duchenne.
 All individuals with Duchenne, as well as carrier females, are eligible to participate in The Duchenne Registry.
 Create an account now, or update your existing account, and you will receive email notifications of clinical trials and research studies that may be right for you.
-You will also gain access to valuable resources, such as the Trial Finder Tool.

 Where can I learn more about the clinical trial process?

 Do you prefer to learn by watching rather than reading?
 If so, check out the Clinical Trial Video Library.
 This library contains multiple interviews with individuals with Duchenne, parents, and leaders in the Duchenne community all discussing different aspects of clinical trials.